| Title: | Integrated Retrieval and Analysis of 'PubMed', 'NIH', and 'NLM' Literature Data |

 to_pmid (the cited paper).

-## Not run: # network from a seed corpus pmids |> get_records(endpoint = "icites") |> citation_network() # expand first, then fetch iCite metadata for the full network snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() snowball$pmid |> get_records(endpoint = "icites") |> citation_network() # translational footprint: filter to bench -> clinical edges snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() net <- snowball$pmid |> get_records(endpoint = "icites") |> citation_network() clinical_edges <- net$edges |> merge(net$nodes[, .(pmid, is_clinical)], by.x = "to_pmid", by.y = "pmid") |> subset(is_clinical == TRUE) ## End(Not run)## Not run: # network from a seed corpus pmids |> get_records(endpoint = "icites") |> citation_network() # expand first, then fetch iCite metadata for the full network snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() snowball$pmid |> get_records(endpoint = "icites") |> citation_network() # translational footprint: filter to bench -> clinical edges snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() net <- snowball$pmid |> get_records(endpoint = "icites") |> citation_network() clinical_edges <- net$edges |> merge(net$nodes[, .(pmid, is_clinical)], by.x = "to_pmid", by.y = "pmid") |> subset(is_clinical == TRUE) ## End(Not run)
+## Not run: # network from a seed corpus pmids |> get_records(endpoint = "icites") |> citation_network() # expand first, then fetch iCite metadata for the full network snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() snowball$pmid |> get_records(endpoint = "icites") |> citation_network() # filter to clinical citation targets snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() net <- snowball$pmid |> get_records(endpoint = "icites") |> citation_network() clinical_edges <- net$edges |> merge(net$nodes[, .(pmid, is_clinical)], by.x = "to_pmid", by.y = "pmid") |> subset(is_clinical == TRUE) ## End(Not run)## Not run: # network from a seed corpus pmids |> get_records(endpoint = "icites") |> citation_network() # expand first, then fetch iCite metadata for the full network snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() snowball$pmid |> get_records(endpoint = "icites") |> citation_network() # filter to clinical citation targets snowball <- pmids |> get_records(endpoint = "icites") |> citation_snowball() net <- snowball$pmid |> get_records(endpoint = "icites") |> citation_network() clinical_edges <- net$edges |> merge(net$nodes[, .(pmid, is_clinical)], by.x = "to_pmid", by.y = "pmid") |> subset(is_clinical == TRUE) ## End(Not run)

 Starting from an icites data.table returned by